 It’s morning in American again.
 Businesses are growing … earnings are rising … and unemployment is falling along with political uncertainty.
 With the new president set to cut taxes and spend trillions on infrastructure, we’re right at the beginning of the an even bigger boom.
 Here’s the full story and how you can grab your share of profits NOW.Get more details here.

 Option 4: This one has nothing to do with selling stocks ahead of earnings season—it has to do with buying.
 Simply put, if a volatile growth stock is going to release results within a week, don’t buy it, or don’t buy much.
 The thinking is that you won’t have enough profit cushion before the report is released; it’s more like gambling than investing.

 None of these methods is “correct,” as what really counts is getting a method that will keep you from freaking out during earnings season, or make you so uncomfortable that you’ll fail to stick to a game plan.
 Personally, I see nothing wrong with taking some chips off the table ahead of earnings reports, and I usually try to avoid taking a major position right in front of earnings.

 But that’s just me—as I wrote above, I detest losses, and generally prefer a smoother equity path (fewer ups and downs).
 I know a few great investors who simply hold on through all earnings reports, never adjust their strategies and do just fine…albeit with lots of volatility.

-So my advice for you is to do some mental homework.
+So my advice for you as we head into fourth-quarter earnings season is to do some mental homework.
 Examine your portfolio and pretend that one of your stocks gaps down 20%.
 Then compare that feeling (and monetary damage) with the one you’ll have if you sell half your shares in a stock the day before it gaps up 20%.
 Determining which one you can tolerate better will tell you what strategy to pursue during earnings season.